-This section deals with the systems of internal financial control of Falkirk Council as administering body of the pension fund for the year to 31 March 2015.
-The Chief Finance Officer is responsible for ensuring the operation and maintenance of an effective system of internal financial control.
+This section deals with the systems of internal financial control of Falkirk Council as they relate to the pension fund for the year to 31 March 2015.
+The Chief Finance Officer is responsible for ensuring the operation and maintenance of an effective system of internal financial control that provides reasonable (not absolute) assurance that: assets are safeguarded; transactions are authorised and properly recorded; and material errors or irregularities are either prevented or detected.